Navigraph/msfs-navigation-data-interface/README.md

 ## Building the Sample Aircraft (MSFS2020)

+> [!NOTE]
+> This project is only meant to be tested in MSFS2020.
+We will add an example for MSFS2024 in the future.

+> [!IMPORTANT]
-Before building, make sure you have properly created and set an `.env` file in `example/gauge`!
+> Before building, make sure you have properly created and set an `.env` file in `example/gauge`!
 An example can be found in the `.env.example` file in that directory.
-Replace with your credentials
+Replace with your credentials.

 1. Download and install [Bun](https://bun.sh/docs/installation)
-2. Open the `msfs-navigation-data-interface` folder in a terminal
+2. Open this repository in a terminal
 3. Run `bun i` the first time you build, in order to install dependencies
-4. Change directory to `example/gauge` using `cd example/gauge`
+4. Change directory to [`example/gauge`](example/gauge/) using `cd example/gauge`
 5. Run `bun run build` to build into the `PackageSources` folder of the aircraft sample (or `bun run dev` to build into the `Packages` folder of the aircraft and listen to changes in the source).
 6. Make sure the WASM module is included in the [`panel`](example/aircraft/PackageSources/SimObjects/Airplanes/Navigraph_Navigation_Data_Interface_Aircraft/panel) folder!
-Look at either [Including in Your Aircraft](#including-in-your-aircraft) or [Building the WASM Module Yourself](#building-the-wasm-module-yourself) for info on that
+Look at either [Including in Your Aircraft](#including-in-your-aircraft) or [Building the WASM Module Yourself](#building-the-wasm-module-yourself) instructions
 7. Open the `example/aircraft/NavigationDataInterfaceAircraftProject.xml` file in the simulator and build there

 ## Building the WASM Module Yourself